 These sites will help you schedule your posts on popular social media sites and pick the days/times you want to share them:

-Oh, and if you’re on a tight budget or just don’t want to pay monthly fees to automate social media, there’s a brilliant way to do virtually the same thing using IFTTT and Google Calendar, absolutely free!
-You money-saver, you!
+If you’re on a tight budget or just don’t want to pay monthly fees to automate social media, there’s a brilliant way to do virtually the same thing using IFTTT and Google Calendar, absolutely free.

 14) Know The Best Time to Share